For Windows, unzip the full version to any folder and run ImageTrans.exe. For Mac, drag the app in the dmg file to Application.

 - OPUS-CAT.
-Opus-CAT is the offline machine translation engine by Helsinki Natural Language Processing Group.
-Download and install it from here and install the Fiskmo machine translation plug-in to use it.
+Opus-CAT is the offline machine translation engine by the Helsinki Natural Language Processing Group.
+Download and install it from here and install the OPUS-CAT machine translation plug-in to use it.

 - eztrans xp.
 This is a Japanese-Korean translation software.
-You can learn about its usage in this issue.
+Check out issue29 for its usage.

-Each time you run ImageTrans, a validator will show up.
-You need to verify with your the email and order number.
-The order number can be found in the email you receieved after your purchase.
+When you start ImageTrans, a validator will show up.
+You need to verify with your email and order number.
+The order number can be found on the purchase page.

 Click File->New, select a place and enter the project name to save the project file.

 Click File->Import pictures (from a folder) and select in which folder the picture exists to import.
-It will read all the subfolders and import existing jpg, png files.
+It will read all the subfolders and import existing jpg and png files.

-You can also use the context menu to paste a image.
+You can also use the context menu to paste an image.

 It can also import PDF files and extract selectable text.

 You can mark text areas in boxes and get their text.
-The tool supports manual selection and four automatic selection.
+The tool supports manual selection and four automatic selection methods.
 Further adjustment is also supported.